 Jack Jacobsen, LCSW (he/him) is the Clinical Director of Beyond Borders CBT.
 He specializes in the treatment of OCD, Body-Focused Repetitive Behaviors, and Tourette Syndrome.
-He is a permanently Licensed Clinical Social Worker in the state of Missouri, will soon be licensed in Arkansas, and sees patients in various countries around the world.
+He is a permanently Licensed Clinical Social Worker in the states of Missouri, Virginia, & Colorado Arkansas, Idaho, & will soon be licensed Illinois.
+He also sees clients in various countries around the world.

 In addition to his clinical work, Jack is an adjunct faculty member of Social Work at Washington University in St. Louis, where he teaches Acceptance and Commitment Therapy and Behavior Therapy to graduate students.
 He also regularly travels and trains other mental health professionals in the implementation of evidence-based treatment and has presented at professional conferences.
 Prior to specializing in anxiety and related disorders, Jack was part of the national training team for couples therapy for the Department of Veteran's Affairs.
 During this time, he helped train VA clinicians from around the country in Integrative Behavioral Couples Therapy (IBCT), an evidence-based treatment for distressed couples.